 - Check that the program dates (~June 1 to August 4) work with your schedule.*

 - Consider which areas of geoscience research interest you most, especially if you are applying to be a Researcher.
 Visit this website to learn more about research at JSG: http://www.jsg.utexas.edu/research/.

 - Preview the application by downloading this file: Preview_JSG_RTX_Trainee_Application_2023.

 - We suggest you compose your short answer questions prior to completing the online application.

 - Complete the online application here: https://utexas.qualtrics.com/jfe/form/SV_5C1bf9lN1wAFrxk, which includes:

 - Info on technical background and previous research experience

 - Name and contact information of someone as a reference (letters of recommendation are not requested)

 - *The RTX is a blend of synchronous and asynchronous learning.
 We may be able to accommodate certain scheduling conflicts.
-However, you should consider the RTX your primary activity that you spend the most time on for the eight weeks.
+However, you should consider the RTX your primary professional activity that you spend the most time on for the nine weeks.